A Modified Sequential Probability Ratio Test: Simulation Studies

 This section analyzes the performance of the MSPRT through simulation studies.
 For simplicity, we first investigate the performance in one-sample tests for a binomial proportion, $z$ tests, and $t$ tests.
-Next, we compare the performance of MSPRT with group sequential (GS) designs.
+Next, we compare the performance of the MSPRT with group sequential (GS) designs.
 The extension of MSPRT designs to two-sample $z$ and $t$ tests is immediate.
-We illustrate this for two-sample $t$ tests and also compare the performance with Sequential Bayes Factors (SBF) \citep{schon17}.
+We also compare the performance with Sequential Bayes Factors (SBF) \citep{schon17}.
 Finally, we discuss the potential benefit that is offered by MSPRT designs when we decrease the $p$-value threshold for declaring statistical significance from $5\%$ to $0.5\%$.
-Throughout the section, $10^6$ replications were used to summarize performances of the MSPRT.
+Throughout the section, $10^6$ replications were used to summarize the performance of the MSPRT.